 The ideal levels of care and length-of-stay for addiction treatment varies based on one’s individual needs.
 Treatment services include:

-To find local mental health or addiction treatment services anywhere in the United States, individuals can use the Substance Abuse and Mental Health Service’s Behavioral Health Treatment Services Locator, which details qualified treatment programs based on care requested and location.
+To find local mental health or addiction treatment services anywhere in the United States, individuals can use the Substance Abuse and Mental Health Service’s (SAMHSA) Behavioral Health Treatment Services Locator, which details qualified treatment programs based on care requested and location.
 The tool is web-based, free, and confidential for anyone seeking treatment information and resources.

 Additionally, to find addiction treatment information in a certain area it is helpful to check with specific state and/or local health departments.
 Nonprofit agencies and community-based health providers can be solid local resources for addiction prevention, treatment, and recovery.

 You can also find resources through your local county or state health department, local community services, churches and non-profits.
 Some of the most well-known groups are Alcoholics Anonymous (AA), Narcotics Anonymous (NA) and Al-Anon (for families and friends) that operate across the country.

 Patients should carefully consider their options for treatment—ideally with the guidance of an addiction specialist—because addiction treatment can take many forms based on the patient’s individual needs.
 For example, someone with serious medical or mental conditions (i.e., co-occurring disorders) may benefit from intensive inpatient programs, while outpatient care may be sufficient for others.2

 Effective detox and rehab centers employ the use of evidence-based treatment approaches like cognitive-behavioral therapy, group therapy, medication-assisted treatment (MAT) (if necessary).1, 3 Additionally, many rehab facilities, like Oxford Treatment Center in Mississippi, offer supplemental forms of addiction therapy, such as art and music therapy, yoga and mindfulness, and equine activities.